 Real Experts- Trusted

-Texas is the only state that does not require employers to purchase workers compensation.
-Companies that purchase coverage are called Subscribers and companies that do not purchase coverage are Non-Subscribers.
+Texas is the only state that does not require employers to get workers' compensation.
+Business owners that purchase coverage are called Subscribers and companies that do not buy coverage are Non-Subscribers.
 Non-Subscribers are still responsible for paying benefits.